nuts-foundation/nuts-specification/rfc/rfc017-distributed-network-grpc-v2.md

 If a `conversationID` is unknown or if the response doesn't match the requirements, the message MUST be ignored.
 The individual messages describe the requirements.

+A node SHOULD limit the number of conversations to a single node when these conversations contain overlapping data.
+It's up to the implementation on how to mark a conversation as done and remove it from its administration.

 ## 5. Gossip protocol

 The most efficient protocol for synchronizing transactions over nodes is to simply send new transactions to all nodes.